JeffML/chessQ/README.md

     -   ✓ set when readyok received
     -   ✓ unset on any setoption
         -   only allow set option when not in 'running' state (i.e. go before stop  is called)
--   ucinewgame
+-   ✓ ucinewgame
--   position
+-   ✓ position
-    -   with validation
+    -   ✓ with validation
 -   go
 -   stop
+-   subscriptions
 -   throw workers in proper Node.js worker processes (like from threads.js)

 ## node-uci